Registrations open – The Bengaluru Multimodal Journey Challenge 2025.

 09:00 AM – 10:00 AM Registration

-12:00 NOON – 01:00 PM Unlocking the Power of Data Spaces: Enabling Digital Public Good through Global Interoperability
+12:00 PM - 01:00 PM Unlocking the Power of Data Spaces: Enabling Digital Public Good through Global Interoperability Suna Akbayir CEO, Entrepreneur, Innovation Strategist, Beyond Barcode & Artech (MODERATOR)

 01:00 PM – 02:30 PM Lunch Break